Sparronator9999/YAMDCC/README.md

 **Please read the whole README (or at least the [Supported Laptops](#supported-laptops) and [FAQ](#faq) sections) before downloading.**

-## Notice

-A recent commit (e2ae7b5) changed how the Full Blast setting was stored.

-If you want Full Blast to work, you'll have to update your config (the included configs have been updated for you).

-Not updating your config is safe (I think), however you will lose Full Blast functionality until you update it.

 ## Disclaimers

 - While this program is mostly complete, I still consider it to be **alpha-quality software!**